Chapter 14. Properties

 files_readonlyfalsereadonly files database - is used to open an existing file: database

-This property is used similarly to the hsqldb.readonly property.
+This property is similar to the hsqldb.readonly property.
 When this property is true, CACHED and TEXT tables are readonly but memory tables are not.
 Any change to the data is not persisted to database files.

 this property cannot be set with an SQL statement - it can be used in the .properties file